hexbyt3/SWSHSeedFinderPlugin/README.md

 ## Installation

-1. Download the latest `SVSeedFinderPlugin.dll` from the releases page
+1. Download the latest `Gen8SeedFinderPlugin.dll` from the releases page
 2. Place it in PKHeX's `plugins` folder (create the folder if it doesn't exist)
 3. Restart PKHeX
-4. You'll find "SV Seed Finder" in the Tools menu
+4. You'll find "Gen 8 Raid Seed Finder" in the Tools menu

 ## Usage

 ### Basic Search
-1. Open the plugin from Tools > SV Seed Finder
+1. Open the plugin from Tools > Gen 8 Raid Seed Finder
-2. Select your target Pokemon species
+2. Search or select your target Pokémon species
 3. Choose the form if applicable
+4. Select which encounter sources to search (Normal Dens, Crystal, Events, Max Lair)
-4. Set your search criteria
+5. Set your search criteria
-5. Click Search
+6. Click Search

-### Understanding Encounter Constraints
+### Understanding Raid Mechanics

-Some encounters have fixed properties that can't be changed.
-The plugin will highlight incompatible criteria in red and show warnings in the status bar.
-For example:
-- 7-star raids always have 6 perfect IVs
+Different raid types have different characteristics:
+- **Normal Dens**: Star rating determines flawless IV count (1★=1IV, 2★=2IV, etc.)
+- **Crystal Dens**: Always have higher flawless IV counts
-- Event raids might have fixed natures or abilities
+- **Event Distributions**: May have special moves or fixed properties
-- Some raids are shiny-locked
+- **Max Lair**: Always 4 flawless IVs, special shiny mechanics

 ### Search Tips

-- Start with broader criteria and narrow down
-- Use specific seed ranges if you're checking a particular set
-- The "Any Encounter" option searches all possible raids for that species
+- Use the species search box to quickly filter through the Pokémon list
+- The plugin shows which sources have encounters for your selected Pokémon
+- Hex seed ranges are supported (e.g., 0000000000000000 to 00000000FFFFFFFF)
+- Use parallel processing for faster searches - processes ~50,000+ seeds per second
-- Double-click any result to load it directly into PKHeX to quickly export it as a file or load onto your switch via LiveHex.
+- Double-click any result to load it directly into PKHeX

 ### Performance

-The search processes approximately 10,000 seeds per second.
-Searching the entire seed range (0x00000000 to 0xFFFFFFFF) would take several days, so it's recommended to:
-- Set reasonable result limits
-- Use specific seed ranges when possible
+The search uses parallel processing to maximize speed.
+On modern CPUs:
+- Processes approximately 50,000-100,000 seeds per second
+- Searching large ranges is feasible but may take time
-- Stop searches once you find suitable results
+- Use the Stop button to cancel long searches
+- Results are added in real-time as they're found

 ## Building from Source

 If you want to build the plugin yourself:

 1. Clone this repository
-2. Open `SVSeedFinderPlugin.sln` in Visual Studio 2022 or later
+2. Open `Gen8SeedFinderPlugin.sln` in Visual Studio 2022 or later
+3. Ensure you have the PKHeX.Core NuGet package referenced
 4. Build in Release mode
 5. The compiled DLL will be in `bin/Release/net9.0-windows/`

 ## Technical Details

-This plugin uses PKHeX.Core's raid generation system to ensure all found seeds produce legal Pokemon.
+This plugin uses PKHeX.Core's Generation 8 raid generation system with:
+- **Xoroshiro128+** RNG for raid generation
+- Proper seed correlation validation
+- Support for all Gen 8 encounter types (EncounterStatic8N, 8NC, 8ND, 8U)
+- Full compatibility with overworld correlation requirements
+- Accurate star rating and flawless IV generation

 The search algorithm:
-- Validates each seed against the selected encounter's constraints
+- Validates seeds against specific encounter constraints
-- Generates the full Pokemon data to check all properties
+- Generates full Pokémon data to verify all properties
-- Ensures proper correlation between seed and Pokemon data
+- Ensures proper 64-bit seed correlation
+- Handles version-exclusive encounters correctly

 ## Credits

 This plugin wouldn't exist without the incredible work of the PKHeX team:
 - **Kurt (@kwsch)** - For creating and maintaining PKHeX, and for the comprehensive encounter database that makes this possible
-- **Manu (@manu098vm)** - For the raid seed research and RNG implementation that powers the search functionality
+- **SciresM** - For the initial Gen 8 raid RNG research
+- **Leanny** - For raid den location data and encounter tables
 - All PKHeX contributors who have helped build the foundation this relies on

+Special thanks to the RNG research community for documenting the Xoroshiro128+ algorithm used in Generation 8 raids.

 ## License